 Now that you’ve decided that you’re going to take at least some responsibility for your nutrition whilst on holiday, the next step is to plan ahead.

-Starting with the first couple of days; relying on airport food will most likely leave you paying over-the-top for below average food (below average here means not only in terms of nutrition, but also in terms of enjoyability!).
-Taking an hour the day before your flight and preparing some easy options for your hand-luggage is a must if you want to avoid paying £12 for a disappointing fry-up, or regretfully eating one of those egg-mcmuffin things.
+Starting with the first couple of days; relying on airport food will most likely leave you paying over-the-top for poor food choices.
+Taking an hour the day before your flight and preparing some easy options for your hand-luggage is a must if you want to avoid this.
 Depending on your flight time, getting up an hour early and having yourself a decent breakfast can also see you saving a few quid and actually having a tasty breakfast.
 To me, this step isn’t just about keeping nutrition on track, but will also make the whole airport experience that bit more bearable.

 Here are some options that you can throw into your hand luggage: